gitlabhq/gitlabhq/doc/gitlab-basics/add-image.md

 git commit -m “DESCRIBE COMMIT IN A FEW WORDS”
 ```

-Send your changes to GitLab.com:
+Now you can push (send) your changes (in the branch NAME-OF-BRANCH) to GitLab (the git remote named 'origin'):
 ```
 git push origin NAME-OF-BRANCH
 ```